 Camping, Santa Cruz Island

-Scorpion Ranch Campground is the most convenient park campground and provides the most recreational opportunities.
+Scorpion Canyon Campground is the most convenient park campground and provides the most recreational opportunities.

 Sea Caves, Santa Cruz Island

 Kayak the rugged coast and sea caves by at Scorpion Anchorage on Santa Cruz Island.

 Cool off after a hike with a snorkel or dive in the kelp forests at the Landing Cove on Anacapa Island.

 Over 30 different marine mammal species can be found in the park.
 For best viewing take a trip with Island Packers.